palantir/go-java-launcher/README.md

 * `{{CWD}}`: The current working directory of the user which executed this process

 Expansions are only performed on the values.
 No expansions are performed on the keys.
+Note that the JAVA_HOME environment cannot be overwritten with this mechanism; use the `javaHome` mechanism in `StaticLauncherConfig` instead.

 # License
 This repository is made available under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).